Teachers unions notch big wins on state education votes

 Bennett raised $1.3 million for the race, four times as much as his Democratic challenger, Glenda Ritz, a veteran teacher who relied mostly on union support.
 Bennett's donors included major education reform figures, such as Wal-Mart heir Alice Walton, New York City Mayor Michael Bloomberg and Los Angeles developer Eli Broad.
 He also had the advantage of running in a solidly red state, where Republicans up and down the ticket had strong showings.

-But Petrilli cautioned that the Bennett vote should not be seen as a clear repudiation of the agenda.
-Most state lawmakers who backed policies such as vouchers cruised to re-election.
+But Petrilli cautioned that the Bennett vote should not be seen as a clean repudiation of the education reform agenda.
+Most state lawmakers who backed agenda items such as vouchers cruised to re-election, while Republicans retained a large majority in the state legislature.

 Though Bennett's defeat stung, the reform movement - which broadly aims to inject more free-market competition into public education - did claim a few victories.